 - In the Hey Arnold! special "The Journal", when Arnold and his grandparents get Chinese takeout, Phil opens his cookie to see his fortune and says that it's "not bad".
 The lucky numbers on the fortune are 13, 13, and 666.

 - In the Hi Hi Puffy AmiYumi episode "Cursed", as part of Ami and Yumi's pre-established streak of bad luck Yumi receives a fortune telling her that she'll have a horrible life, while Ami's tells her that her life will be even worse.
 Ironically, Yumi's fortune has a happy face on it and Ami's has a heart.

 - In the second episode of Jackie Chan Adventures when the Chans are eating dinner at a Chinese restaurant and Jade reads her fortune.

-- In Snoopy Come Home, Charlie Brown gets one that simply says, "Forget it, kid!"
+- Peanuts: In Be My Valentine, Charlie Brown, Charlie Brown gets a Sweetheart candy that simply says, "Forget it, kid!"

 - In the Pickle and Peanut episode "Freeway Island", while the duo is stuck on a patch of land surrounded by a busy highway, Peanut gets hit in the head with a box of Chinese takeout.
 The fortune cookie inside it tells him "Nice try.
 This place will be your grave."

 - Near the beginning of the Pig Goat Banana Cricket episode "The Tooth of My True Love", Banana gets a fortune saying that he'll get severe food poisoning.
 He brushes it off, then it immediately comes true.